vishalv-spektra/Hybrid-Identity-with-Entra-ID/Labfiles/Lab06-Access-reviews-external-colloboration-setup.md

     -  Click on **Details** next to the access review.

     - To make access reviews easier and faster for you, Azure provides recommendations that you can accept with a single selection.
 There are two ways that the system generates recommendations for the reviewer.
-One method is by the user's sign-in activity.
+One method is based on the user's sign-in activity.
 If a user has been inactive for 30 days or more, the system recommends that the reviewer deny access.

     - The other method is based on the access that the user's peers have.
 If the user doesn't have the same access as their peers, the system recommends that the reviewer deny that user access.

     - If you have No sign-in within 30 days or Peer outlier enabled, follow these steps to accept recommendations:

-    - Select one or more users, and then select Accept recommendations Or to accept recommendations for all unreviewed users, make sure that no users are selected and then select the Accept recommendations button on the top bar.
+    - Select one or more users, and then select Accept recommendations.
+To accept recommendations for all unreviewed users, make sure that no users are selected and then select the Accept recommendations button on the top bar.

     - Select Submit to accept the recommendations.